Gwen-JW/Gwen-JW/README.md

 I am Jiawen WEI, currently a PhD student at National University of Singapore, advised by Prof. Gianmarco Mengaldo.

-My research interests include interpretability of machine/deep learning, time series pattern discovery, deep reinforcement learning.
+My research interests include the interpretability of machine/deep learning models for time series classification and regression tasks, time series pattern discovery, theme discovery in text classification, and deep reinforcement learning.

 🔗 More information on our group website: www.mathexlab.com